Sciebo-RDS/connexion-plus/README.md

 ```

 It improve the performance slightly, when you set the log-level to a higher level (INFO, WARNING).

-The App inheritates from connexion app, so you can use it like the connexion application.
-In the following code snippets, you can see the usage of this app.

 ## Prometheus / Metrics